- brief -

 - scope of improvements -

 Future developments include integrating a resume builder and a recruiter connection feature.
-These are in the
+These are in

 research phase and aim to further bridge the gap between education and employment.